farisdurrani/sentiment-search/Project/README.md

 DVA Project for CS 6456 Spring 2022

 #DESCRIPTION
+##Backend
-Backend: The backend of our app is a python flask app (app.py with support from api.py) which converts the csv files containing the data to a pandas dataframe which it uses to return the value queried by the front end as the user changes parameters like keywords and date ranges.
+The backend of our app is a python flask app (app.py with support from api.py) which converts the csv files containing the data to a pandas dataframe which it uses to return the value queried by the front end as the user changes parameters like keywords and date ranges.
 The queries are as follows: